 4. Using Incompatible Components to Repair Racks

 There are many different types of racking components made by different manufacturers.
-If a rack column or beam is damaged, we might mistakenly believe that it can be replaced with any other upright or beam that appears similar in structure.
-Installing incompatible members to a rack component is not recommended since there is no guarantee the members will adequately replace the original ones.
+If a rack column or beam is damaged, we might mistakenly believe it can be replaced with any other upright or beam that appears similar in structure.
+Installing incompatible members to a rack component is not recommended since the members are not guaranteed to replace the original ones adequately.

 5. Not anchoring your racking systems